Your Emergency Preparedness Guide!

 Do not approach the victim if the hazard of shock is still present.
 Secure the area.
 Attempt to remove the source of the shock if possible with insulated material (dry, wooden broom handle, etc.) or open the electrical circuit at the main breaker.
 Start CPR and summon ambulance.

 Drug & Psychiatric Emergencies

 Don’t argue with anyone who appears to be experiencing a drug or psychiatric crisis.
 Be alert to the possibility of violence.
-One staff member should engage the person in conversation and patiently listen while another calls the police and the Director.
+One staff member should engage the person in conversation and patiently listen while another calls the police and the security.
 A lone staff member should call emergency personnel for assistance.
 Attempt to continue talking with the person until help arrives.